Best Scope for 17 WSM – The Top 5 Optics in 2023

 When I spent some time with the UTG 3-12×44 Compact Scope, I found it was an excellent optic in more ways than one.

-My Feeling After Using the Product
+My Feelings After Using the UTG 3-12×44

 This lightweight, easy-to-mount, and compact scope comes with good magnification ranges for .17 WSM cartridges.
 With up to 12x magnification, I was able to take some pretty far shots at the very upper end of the cartridge’s effective range, and you likely will be able to, as well.
+When testing this scope, I took it to the range on several occasions and mounted it on my .17 WSM rifle.
+At 12x magnification, I was consistently able to place tight groups on targets out to 200 yards.
+The high magnification paired with the clear optics allowed me to visually spot bullet holes in paper targets at that distance.
+However, at 12x magnification, the scope’s eye relief gets quite small at 3 inches which took some practice to master proper cheek weld and sight picture.

 Bolstering that fact are the multicoated lenses, which I found provided extra durability and top-tier light transmission.
 The UTG scope comes with flip-open lens caps, helping to preserve the lenses when they aren’t in use (by preventing dirt from scratching them, particularly while you are walking around).
+The fully multi-coated lenses maintained excellent clarity across the entire magnification range in a variety of lighting conditions from dawn to dusk.
+Glare and reflections were minimal.
+I subjected the scope to extensive abuse including drops onto gravel and mud without any noticeable degradation to the glass.

 Product Highlights